Get a Clear, Upfront Moving Estimate in Seattle – Without a Pushy Sales Visit

 What if my inventory changes after I receive my Seattle moving estimate?

 It’s common for plans to change: you might sell furniture, buy a new piece, or discover extra items in a storage locker.
 With MoveCost, you can log back in, add or remove items, adjust box counts, and update special notes.
 Once your inventory is updated, you can ask for refreshed estimates or share the revised list with the mover you’ve tentatively chosen.
-Small changes like a few extra boxes usually don’t move the price much, but adding or removing large pieces—like a sectional, king bed, or shelving—can, so keeping your list current is the best way to avoid surprises on moving day.
+Small changes like a few extra boxes usually don’t move the price much, but adding or removing large pieces—like a sectional, king bed, or shelving—can, so keeping your list current is the best way to reduce surprises on moving day.